 | Late TPS reports | 3 managers | 4 | 0.8 | 5 hrs | 9.6 |

-High-performing operations don’t just solve problems—they institutionalize learning.
+High-performing organizations don’t just solve problems—they institutionalize learning.

 | Objection | Response |